Carrington Annual Disclosure documents found below contain information on the following topics:

 - Non-science related general education courses must have been completed within 10 years of the time of enrollment at Carrington College.

 - Science-related general education courses are accepted five years from the time of enrollment at Carrington College.

 - Official transcripts documenting coursework must be provided prior to starting the program.
 If official transcripts are not provided prior to the start of the program, students must complete the required course(s).
 Carrington may require further documentation, such as course descriptions and program outlines, to complete the transfer credit evaluation.
 Students and sponsoring agencies will be notified of the transfer credit evaluation outcome.
 The College maintains a record of all transfer credit evaluations and keeps transcripts received for evaluation in the student’s record.
 These transcripts become the property of Carrington College and are not copied or forwarded to other institutions.

 The Federal Election Commission provides guidance regarding voter registration in each state at www.eac.gov/voter_resources/register_to_vote.aspx

 Title IX Compliance

 Carrington College’s Title IX coordinator is responsible for the school’s overall compliance with Title IX, including response to reports of sexual misconduct affecting the campus community.
-Questions regarding the application of Title IX and the school’s compliance with it should be directed to the Title IX coordinator, whose contact information is available below.
-Students who wish to make a report of sexual misconduct affecting the campus community should follow the grievance procedure published in the student handbook.
+The Title IX Coordinator’s contact information is listed below; questions about the application of Title IX and the school’s compliance with it should be directed to this individual.
+Students who wish to make a report of sexual misconduct affecting the campus community should follow the grievance procedure published in this catalog.